-Geography Essay, PLEASE give advice!Watch
+Geography Essay, PLEASE give advice!Watch this thread

 3. To what extent to natural disasters influence patterns of contemporary trade

 Patterns of contemporary trade are very distinguished and ACs are increasingly exporting more services and capital whereas LIDCs are more dependant on the primary sector trade and less so on services and capital.
 Natural disasters influence the patterns of trade but the extent to which they actually influence the trade patterns is largely dependant on the nature and scale of an event.